josemanuel657/Buffer-pool-database-management-system/README.md

 # Buffer Pool Database Management System

-This project implements a small database management system (DBMS) that relies on a **buffer pool manager** to manage interactions between memory and disk for blocks of records.
+This project implements a database management system (DBMS) that relies on a **buffer pool manager** to manage interactions between memory and disk for blocks of records.
 The system supports commands to retrieve, update, pin/unpin database blocks and exit the program.

 ### Key Features
 - **Buffer Pool Manager**: Optimized memory usage for blocks of data by storing frequently accessed blocks in memory.